DavidVentura/blog/blog/raw/postgres-lib-2/POST.md

 LANGUAGE C STRICT IMMUTABLE;
 ```

+when this is executed, the server will:

+- Run the `_PG_init` function
+- Keep a mapping of the string `add_one` to the function pointer from the library

+This `dlopen`/`dlsym` mechanism doesn't really work in a static library context.

-If we are building all of Postgres as a static lib, it makes little sense to build extensions as dynamic libraries (ignoring the fact that without a dynamic loader, manually loading a shared library is a pain in the ass), so, the only sane option is to build extensions as static libraries, along with Postgres.
+Even ignoring the fact that without a dynamic loader, manually loading a shared library is a pain in the ass,
+it makes little sense to build extensions as dynamic libraries -- the flexibility gained by decoupling deployment of the database vs extensions is not really worth the extra complexity.

+So, the only sane option is to build extensions as part of the Postgres static library.

-If we take a very simple extension:
+Let's take a trivial extension:

 ```c
 #include "postgres.h"